 How we communicate with service users and how they are involved in decision making/planning

 We aim to work closely with parents and carers.
 We may use early support materials (early years) and share a range of other leaflets and information sources published by RNIB and Action for Blind People.
 These give information about eye conditions, access to books and materials etc.

 We also share information from other organisations such as Blind Children UK and the London Society for the Blind.

 Where English is not the family’s first language we may communicate through a family member, school staff or use any interpreting services available.

 We are able to provide materials in large print, audio or braille if required.

-Regular discussion takes place with parents/carers, teachers, teaching assistants and SENCO’s (special educational needs coordinators), particularly where there is a high level of need.
+The regular discussion takes place with parents/carers, teachers, teaching assistants and SENCO’s (special educational needs coordinators), particularly where there is a high level of need.

 Information sharing and training can be offered to parents/carers or details of useful support groups provided.

-The local authority seeks feedback from service users on the service we provide.
+The Local Authority seeks feedback from service users on the service we provide.